 - The Computer Is a Cheating Bastard:

-- Her Haxorus in White version was under-leveled.
+- Her Haxorus in White version was under-leveled, just like Drayden's.

 - Dinosaurs Are Dragons: Her champion team is based off of dinosaur mons, which consists of mostly Dragons.